Sign In . Don't have a World Wisdom ID? Sign Up

 Joseph A. Fitzgerald

-Joseph Fitzgerald is an author and editor of books on subjects that include Buddhism, Hinduism, the American Indians, Christianity and the Perennial Philosophy.
+Joseph Fitzgerald has authored or edited several books on diverse world religions and philosophy that have won more than ten awards, including the prestigious Benjamin Franklin Award.
+The subjects include Buddhism, Hinduism, the American Indians, Christianity, the ecological crisis and the Perennial Philosophy.
 Fitzgerald studied Comparative Religion at Indiana University, where he also earned a Doctor of Jurisprudence degree.
 He is an adopted grandson of Thomas Yellowtail, one of the most honored American Indian spiritual leaders of the last century.
 For more than thirty years, Joseph has traveled extensively throughout the American Indian, Oriental and Islamic worlds.
 He has edited the following books for World Wisdom:

 Click here for more information